-Pensacola boasts a surprisingly interesting and little-known past.
+Pensacola boasts a surprisingly interesting and little-known past which means there are many historical attractions near Pensacola Beach Fl.
 On August 15, 1559, Don Tristán de Luna established the 1st American settlement in Pensacola Bay.
 Since this time, the flags of Spain, Britain, France, Confederacy and America have flown over the city, which is why Pensacola is nick named the ‘City of Five Flags.’

 Pensacola Bay also played a historically significant role in the Civil War.
 Luckily, local business owners and residents have done an excellent job preserving their rich heritage, and there are a lot of interesting cultural and historical sites to explore.
-So, as tempting as it is to spend every moment of your vacation with your toes in the sand, we urge you not to miss out on the areas historical and cultural offerings.
+So, as tempting as it is to spend every moment of your vacation with your toes in the sand, we urge you not to miss out on the areas historical and cultural attractions in Pensacola Beach Fl.

 The Palafox Historic District is like a theme park for architectural buffs.
 You will find beautifully restored Spanish Renaissance and Baroque buildings including the Pensacola Saenger Theatre - a 1925 movie palace that is now home to the Pensacola Opera and the Pensacola Symphony Orchestra.
 There are numerous great restaurants and shops housed in atmospheric historic buildings or behind beautiful wrought-iron balconies that are a legacy of the city’s Creole past.

 The Historic Pensacola Village in Seville Square consists of twenty-seven buildings listed in the National Historic Register.
 Eleven of these are open to the public.
 There are thousands of exhibits to enjoy at the at the T.T.
 Wentworth, Jr. Florida State Museum and Pensacola Historical Museum.
 Admission to all is free.